noevazz/big_o_python/README.md

 # Big O Notation Using Python Examples

-Big O notation is a method for determining how fast an algorithm is.\
+Big O notation is a method for determining how efficient an algorithm is.\
-This knowledge lets us design better algorithms.
+This knowledge lets us design better algorithms.\

-## Measuring The Time For An Algorithm In Python

-- WIP

 ## About The Big O Notation

-Big O takes the upper bound execution of an algorithm, e.g. an infinite list.\
-Instead of saying the input is, for example 10 billion, or infinite, we say the input is "n" size,\
-it doesn't really matter since we are considering the worst escenario.
+Eefficiency is classified by the relation of a large input (denoted by "n" in Big O notation) and the numbers of operations required by the algorithm.

 ### Big O Notation's Order Of Growth